r-kan/Quant-in-R/README.md

 Next, I would like to present R programs to show the quality of SHY, basically, in terms of returns on investment.
 The result will also be compared with one of the most popular long-term investment target, 0050 etf.
 I believe that way using R, think and evaluate our financial decisions before applying them, will give us invaluable feedback.

 # More advanced R programs
-Next, I will present programs utilize more advaned R features on the following:
+For future plan, I will present programs utilize more advaned R features on the following:
 * Probability Distributions
 * Linear Least Square Regression
 * Confidence Intervals